eXascaleInfolab/PyExPool/README.md

 	, task=None, latency=1.5, stdout=sys.stdout, stderr=sys.stderr):
 	"""Initialize task, which is a group of subtasks including jobs to be executed

-	Task is a managing container for subtasks and Jobs
+	Task is a managing container for subtasks and Jobs.
+	Note: the task is considered to be failed if at least one subtask / job is failed (terminated or completed with non-zero return code).

 	name: str  - task name
 	timeout  - execution timeout in seconds.
 Default: 0, means infinity.
 ATTENTION: not implemented